 Campfire Safety

 Camping fun usually includes enjoying a good campfire.
-It has so many uses – heating, cooking, roasting marshmallows and providing a story-telling atmosphere.
-While camping at A-J Acres, please follow these simple rules to protect the beautiful surroundings you are visiting for the enjoyment and safety of you and your fellow campers.
+It has many uses – heating, cooking, roasting marshmallows, and providing a story-telling atmosphere.
+While camping at A-J Acres, please follow these simple rules to protect the beautiful surroundings you are visiting for your enjoyment and safety and that of your fellow campers.

 Do’s and Do Nots